-Rebecca Schechter is a Senior Vice-President and General Manager of Dragon Ambient eXperience (DAX) at Nuance Communications Inc., a Microsoft Company, focused on transforming the provider-patient experience and improving total health outcomes.
+Rebecca Schechter is a corporate director.
+She was a Senior Vice-President and General Manager of Dragon Ambient eXperience (DAX) at Nuance Communications Inc., a Microsoft Company, focused on transforming the provider-patient experience and improving total health outcomes from 2022 to 2024.
 She holds a track record of profitably growing and transforming businesses in group benefits, retirement and healthcare.

-Prior to Nuance, Ms. Schechter was an executive at Optum, a leading health solutions and care delivery organisation where she served as Chief Executive Officer of United Behavioral Health, during which time she drove transformation across coverage, care delivery and digital capabilities.
+Prior to Nuance, Ms. Schechter was an executive at Optum, a leading health solutions and care delivery organization where she served as Chief Executive Officer of United Behavioral Health, during which time she drove transformation across coverage, care delivery and digital capabilities.
 Before that, she served as Executive Vice-President, Commercial Insurance and President of Liberty Mutual Benefits where she led a division focused on group, individual life & annuities and voluntary benefits.
-Before joining Liberty Mutual, Ms. Schechter worked for State Street Corporation as Senior Vice-President, Asset Servicing for corporations, nonprofits and midmarket employers.
+Before joining Liberty Mutual, Ms. Schechter worked for State Street Corporation as Senior Vice-President, Asset Servicing for corporations, nonprofits and mid-market employers.
 She also held executive roles as Chief Risk Officer, Asset Servicing and Senior Managing Director, Electronic Trading.
-Prior to State Street, she held leadership roles at Thomson Financial, as well as a consulting role at McKinsey.
+Prior to State Street, she held leadership roles at Thomson Financial, as well as a consulting role at McKinsey & Company.